TiciaD/SNHU-Portfolio/README.md

 #### Project Overview/Analysis
 This section contains a web application dashboard and CRUD module made with Python and MongoDB.
 The application is meant to help a rescue-animal training company more easily identify and categorize dogs from local animal shelters that fit certain profiles conducive to search-and-rescue training.

+I found it helpful that Python and MongoDB are easily readable, without knowing the underlying logic behind a function just the way the syntax is and the naming of queries, it's almost like the code documents itself!
+I found myself not having to write a lot of comments to explain what a function is doing, instead I tried to make sure my code was clean and could catch potential errors and edge cases.
+I created the CRUD module before developing the dashboard and I think that was helpful to make sure I designed the interface around the main functionality, otherwise I could've added features that would need to be refactored later if they didn't work with data properly.

+When approaching a problem as a computer scientist, I find it important to take an analytical approach and break down the overall problem into smaller problems.
+The problem seems less daunting when you can tackle small pieces at a time and make incremental progress until it eventually adds up to a modular solution.
+That's the approach I took with this project, just working on the MongoDB queries first, then each part of the CRUD module, then authentication, and finally tackling the dashboard UI.
+It made this final project much easier to complete than some of my final projects for other classes where I had to start from scratch instead of building on parts I had already built for weeks.

+I consider computer scientists to be professional problem-solvers.
+Every industry has problems, most of them can be solved or at least lessened from the use of technology.
+Computer scientists have to be able to adapt and come up with creative solutions to leverage the power of computers to solve these problems.
+The work computer scientists do can help companies become more efficient, organized and profitable.

 ## Software Design Projects
 ### DriverPass Business Requirements and System Design Documents